 About the crackers

 Here in New England, the most common cracker used is none other than buttery Ritz crackers.
 They’re crumbled then mixed with butter.
 I like to add some lemon juice which add a little moisture without having to add more butter and a little paprika to give the crumbs a beautiful golden color.

 A good serving of New England baked haddock has to have just the right amount of crumb.
 Not too much where you have to dig to find the fish, and not too little where the crumbs don’t cover the fish.
-I believe for 2 pounds of fish, a sleeve and a half of crackers do the trick.
+I believe for two pounds of fish, a sleeve and a half of crackers do the trick.
 It’s about 48 crackers but you don’t have to waste your time counting.
 Just eyeball it.
-It should be enough to cover the fish because that’s what this dish is all about – the crumbs.
+It should be enough to cover the fish because that’s what this dish is all about - the crumbs.

 The haddock stays moist underneath all the buttery crumbs.
 Yes, I know you hate that word - moyeeesssst - but it’s better than dryyyyyyyy and it will be dry if you over cook the fish.

 Bake it for 25 minutes and check to see if a piece in the center flakes apart with a fork.
 If not, bake another 5 minutes and check again.

 Life is too short for mediocre food.